 After you complete all these steps, you shall wait for the processing of your visa.
 You will receive an answer to your application, as soon as the processing is completed.

 Do I Need to Apply for a Schengen Visa to Spain?

 If you are unsure whether you need a visa or not, then this is the first thing you need to check.
 The main factor that defines whether you need a visa or not, is the purpose of stay and the intended period of stay.

 If you are traveling through Spain, in transit to get to a non-Schengen country, you should check the list of the nationals of the 25 countries that need a Spain transit visa.

 If you traveling to Spain for a short-term stay for non-employment reasons and you are a national of the 62 countries under the Schengen visa regime, you do not need to apply for a Spain short-stay visa.

 As Spain is a member country of the Schengen area, it applies the Schengen visa rules to travelers seeking to enter its territory.
 Thus, when applying for a Spain visa, make sure you submit your application within the given time frame:

-- The earliest: Three months before the date of your planned departure to Spain.
+- The earliest: Six months before the date of your planned departure to Spain.

 - The latest: Two weeks before the intended date of travel to Spain: